tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/multi-interface-40.rst

 Support for Static Route Options
 --------------------------------

-​Contrail provides support for adding static routes on target systems.
+​Tungsten Fabric provides support for adding static routes on target systems.
 This option is ideal for use cases in which a system has servers with multiple interfaces and has control data or management connections that span multiple networks.
 The following shows static routes added in the server.json under the ‘network’ section.

 ::